Remote Access to a Linux Server

 Allow me to address these issues invidually.

-Once you download and install the program simply launch it and enter
+Once you download and install Putty simply launch it and enter the full Putty

 There are two primary methods of dealing with a command-line interface: